bmac/data-binding-best-practices/README.md

   - REST API on the back end. (working with json, get, put, post and such)
 - I started noticeing silimaraties between ko and angular in what do do right and worng

+I love data binding
+- I think you should use it
+- Admittedly not for everything
+- Great for applications that have complex UI requirements
+  - forms, validation (enterprize apps)
+  - managing both touch and pointer based interactions
+  - WebRTC
+  - UIs that have to respond to realtime data changes
+  - Any sort of complext dom manipulation in response to data

 - What is data binding?
   - Data binding is the process that establishes a connection between the application UI and business logic.
   - when the data changes its value, the elements that are bound to the data reflect changes automatically.